seymansey/hello-world/README.md

 This is a second change to the file, which I did using VSCode.

-This is my attemp at a branch, i'll merge this later.
+This is my attempt at a branch, i'll merge this later.